-- On the browse dialog box, browse to the location where you extracted the tutorial data (for example, C:\Temp).
+- In the browse dialog box, browse to the location where you extracted the tutorial data (for example, C:\Temp).
 Click the Manage_Data folder to select it.

 - Click OK.

-In the Catalog pane, the folder connection is added to the Folders container .
+In the Catalog pane, the new folder connection appears under Folders.

 - In the Catalog pane, expand the Manage_Data folder.

-It contains three folders, two geodatabases, and a shapefile.
+It contains three more folders, two geodatabases, and a shapefile.

 - Expand all the folders and geodatabases and their contents.